Why Don't We Do It in the Road?: Lennon's reaction

-Upon learning about the recording, Lennon was unhappy that McCartney recorded the song without him.
+Upon learning about the recording, Lennon was unhappy that McCartney had recorded the song without him.
 In his 1980 interview with Playboy, he was asked about it:

 Playboy: "Why Don't We Do It in the Road?"

 Lennon: That's Paul.
 He even recorded it by himself in another room.
 That's how it was getting in those days.
 We came in and he'd made the whole record.
 Him drumming [sic].
 Him playing the piano.
 Him singing.
 But he couldn't—he couldn't—maybe he couldn't make the break from the Beatles.
 I don't know what it was, you know.
 I enjoyed the track.
 Still, I can't speak for George, but I was always hurt when Paul would knock something off without involving us.
 But that's just the way it was then.

 Playboy: You never just knocked off a track by yourself?